Statistics Explained

 General government gross debt

-The Treaty on the Functioning of the European Union defines this indicator as the ratio of general government gross debt at the end of the year to gross domestic product at current market prices.
+The Treaty on the Functioning of the European Union (TFEU) defines this indicator as the ratio of general government gross debt at the end of the year to gross domestic product at current market prices.
 For this calculation, general government gross debt is defined as the total consolidated gross debt at nominal (face) value in the following categories of government liabilities, as defined in ESA 2010: currency and deposits, debt securities and loans.
 The general government sector comprises central government, state government, local government and social security funds.
+The TFEU states that a Member State’s government debt-to-GDP ratio should be limited to 60 %.

-a line chart with a line showing the General government gross debt in the EU from 2000 to 2022 as a percentage of GDP.
+A line chart with a line showing the General government gross debt in the EU from 2000 to 2023 as a percentage of GDP.

 Source: Eurostat (sdg_17_40)

-a double vertical bar chart with one line showing the general government gross debt, by country for 2017 and 2022 as a percentage of GDP in the EU and EU Member States.
+A double vertical bar chart with one line showing the general government gross debt, by country for 2018 and 2023 as a percentage of GDP in the EU and EU Member States.
 The bars show the years and the line is the reference line.

 Source: Eurostat (sdg_17_40)